mdonchev7/Minstagram/README.md

 - Core Data to cache posts after they are being retrieved from the server
     * Post entity

-- NSSstring and UIImage categories (Font Awesome)
+- NSString and UIImage categories (Font Awesome)
     * Font Awesome predefined icons

 - UISwipeGestureRecognizer